VeerlapallyHarika/SmartEco-web-application/README.md

-♻️ Recyclica – Smart Waste Management Web App AI-powered waste segregation and recycling made simple
+♻️ SmartEco – Smart Waste Management Web App AI-powered waste segregation and recycling made simple

 ✅ Overview
-Recyclica is an AI-driven web application that helps users classify waste, locate recycling centers, and track eco-friendly actions.
+SmartEco is an AI-driven web application that helps users classify waste, locate recycling centers, and track eco-friendly actions.
 It uses machine learning and computer vision to identify waste types like organic, recyclable, and hazardous, making sustainable living easier and smarter.

 🌍 Features
 ✔ AI Waste Classification – Upload an image and get instant classification.